Morocco’s 2023 Al Haouz Earthquake: Aftermath, Reconstruction, and Challenges Ahead

 Introduction

 On the night of September 8, 2023, Morocco was struck by a powerful 6.8-magnitude earthquake in the Al Haouz province, near the High Atlas Mountains, leaving thousands dead, many injured, and causing widespread destruction.
-In the years since, efforts to rebuild and restore have been underway—but critical challenges remain.
-This article examines the disaster’s impact, the reconstruction efforts, and what still must be done to ensure long-term recovery and safety.
+Rebuilding and restoration efforts have been made in the years since, but there are still significant obstacles to overcome.
+The impact of the disaster, the reconstruction efforts, and the remaining tasks to guarantee long-term safety and recovery are all examined in this article.

 ---